Culture of Bhutan: Food

 The staple foods of Bhutan are red rice (like brown rice in texture, but with a nutty taste, the only variety of rice that grows in high altitudes), buckwheat, and increasingly maize.
 The diet in the hills also includes chicken, yak meat, dried beef, pork, pork fat, and lamb.
 Soups and stews of meat, rice, ferns, lentils, and dried vegetables, spiced with chili peppers and cheese, are a favourite meal during the cold seasons.

 Zow shungo is a rice dish mixed with leftover vegetables.
-Ema datshi, made very spicy with cheese and chili peppers (similar to chili con queso), might be called the national dish for its ubiquity and the pride that Bhutanese have for it.
 Other foods include: jasha maru (a chicken dish), phaksha paa, thukpa, bathup, and fried rice.

 Dairy foods, particularly butter and cheese from yaks and cows, are also popular, and indeed almost all milk is turned into butter and cheese.
 Popular beverages include: butter tea, black tea, locally brewed ara (rice wine), and beer.
 Popular spices include: curry, cardamom, ginger, thingay (Sichuan pepper), garlic, turmeric, and caraway.

 When offered food, one says meshu meshu, covering one's mouth with the hands in refusal according to Bhutanese manners, and then gives in on the second or third offer.

+Ema datshi

+Ema datshi (ཨེ་མ་དར་ཚི།) is a popular dish in Bhutan.
+It's also known as Bhutanese national dish.